sky1ove/Dr.-Symbiosis-AI-Psychologist/README.md

 Type "/plan [The problem that currently troubles you or increases your stress] "

 ### Start/Continue
-Type "/start" to let it make your therapy plan list Type "/continue" to go to next plan on the list
+Type "/start" to let it make your therapy plan list; Type "/continue" to go to next plan on the list